why SLM Corporation [SLM] is a Good Choice for Investors After New Price Target of $17.75

 Sallie Mae (Nasdaq: SLM), formally SLM Corporation, announced today that Steven J. McGarry, executive vice president and chief financial officer, has entered into a retention agreement with the company.
 He will remain an employee of Sallie Mae and continue to serve as CFO through February 2024 when he plans to retire.
 During this time, McGarry will assist with the selection of the next CFO and will facilitate the orderly transition of the role to his successor.

-SLM Corporation stock has also loss -2.57% of its value over the past 7 days.
-However, SLM stock has declined by -18.75% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -9.84% and lost -17.77% year-on date.
+Over the last 12 months, SLM stock dropped by -28.97%.
+The one-year SLM Corporation stock forecast points to a potential upside of 30.37.
+The average equity rating for SLM stock is currently 2.50, trading closer to a bullish pattern in the stock market.

-The market cap for SLM stock reached $3.24 billion, with 244.46 million shares outstanding and 238.68 million shares in the current float.
-Compared to the average trading volume of 1.92M shares, SLM reached a trading volume of 3165421 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $3.17 billion, with 244.46 million shares outstanding and 238.68 million shares in the current float.
+Compared to the average trading volume of 2.12M shares, SLM stock reached a trading volume of 3856485 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about SLM Corporation [SLM]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SLM shares is $17.75 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SLM stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.